I/O complexity and pebble games with partial computations: Pebble game and hardness

-\begin{theorem} Problem \ref{problem:modified_pebble_game_problem} is NP-complete. \begin{proof} First, note that, based on the rules of Definition \ref{def:modified_pebble_game}, the longest sequence of moves with zero cost that can be achieved has length one.
-Any other move that follows will have cost one.
-This places the problem in NP since we can execute a polynomial number of steps of a pebbling strategy to verify that its cost is at least $k$ for some $k$.
+\begin{theorem} Let $G=(V,E)$ be a computational DAG and assume a machine in the $(M,1)$-I/O model.
+The following problem is NP-complete: decide whether there exists a sequence of moves from Table \ref{table:rules_of_pebble_games} that solves the pebble game with partial computations with cost at most $k$. \end{theorem} \begin{proof} First, note that the longest sequence of pebble moves with zero cost that can be achieved has length one.
+Any other pebble move that follows will have cost one.
+Therefore, we can execute a polynomial number of steps of a pebbling strategy to verify that its cost is $k$.

-We next prove that it is also NP-hard.
-Let $G=(V,E)$, $|V|=n$ and $|E|=m$, be an undirected graph for which we want to solve Hamiltonian Path problem, which is a classic NP-complete problem \cite{karp1972reducibility}.
-We construct a bipartite graph $G'$ from $G$, with a special structure, and we solve Problem \ref{problem:modified_pebble_game_problem} for $M=2$ on $G'$.
+We next prove that it is NP-hard.
+Let $G=(V,E)$, $|V|=n$ and $|E|=m$, be an undirected graph for which we want to solve Hamiltonian Path problem.
+We construct a bipartite graph $G'$ from $G$, with a special structure, and we seek for an optimal cost pebbling strategy for $M=2$ on $G'$.
 The first step is to define some gadgets.
 For every node $v_i$ in $G$, we construct a gadget $g_i$, which is a directed bipartite graph: it has $n$ inputs (one for each vertex in the $G$), one output, and there is an edge from all the inputs to the output.
-The inputs of the gadget $g_i$ are denoted as $s_{ij}$, $j\in[n]$ and the output is denoted by $t_i$.
-For simplicity, we will say that we eliminate $g_i$ to imply that all of its edges are deleted.
+The inputs of $g_i$ are denoted as $s_{ij}$, $j\in[n]$ and the output is denoted by $t_i$.
+For simplicity, we will say that we \emph{eliminate} $g_i$, meaning that all of its edges are deleted, and its final output has been stored back in the main memory.

 In Figures \ref{fig:g_original} and \ref{fig:g_gadgets} we illustrate an example graph and its corresponding gadgets.

-Solving Problem \ref{problem:modified_pebble_game_problem} with $M=2$ in this small graph $g_i$ can be done with $n+2$ moves: \begin{itemize} \item One move to load $t_i$, by placing a red pebble on it; \item $n$ moves to sequentially load all $s_{ij}$ and delete all the edges one-by-one.
-The pebble of $t_i$ becomes blue; \item One final move to store back the result, by changing the blue pebble of $t_i$ back to red. \end{itemize}
+The elimination of $g_i$ can be done with $n+2$ moves: \begin{itemize} \item One move to load $t_i$, by placing a red pebble on it; \item $n$ moves to sequentially load all $s_{ij}$ and delete all the edges.
+The pebble of $t_i$ becomes yellow; \item One final move to store back the result, by changing the yellow pebble of $t_i$ back to red. \end{itemize}